Anamika-Suresh/Gas-Turbine-NOX-Emission/README.md

+# Project Title : Predicting Energy NOX emission of a Gas Turbine

+# Objective :

+The datset has attributes such as atmospheric temperature, ambient pressure, ambient humidity, gas turbine inlet and exhaust pressures, and much more.
+This dataset has readings taken from various sensors in years from 2011 to 2015.The dataset contains information of a gas turbine located in Turkey.
 This project is going to measure Nitrogen oxide emission of gas turbine by using NOX as target variable.

+# Dataset Used :

+The dataset used for this project was taken from the UCI machine learning repository :https://archive.ics.uci.edu/dataset/551/gas+turbine+co+and+nox+emission+data+set

 ## Phase 1: EDA and Data Pre-processing